Polyneue/behance-api/docs/API.md

 # Behance API Documenation
 This document contains all of the Behance endpoints that are accessible via the behance-api module.
-For example data from each response visit the official [API site](https://www.behance.net/dev/api/endpoints/).
+For example data from each response, visit the official [API site](https://www.behance.net/dev/api/endpoints/).

+---

 ### Projects Endpoint
 Search for projects.